 - Have a whole school approach where there are high expectations from staff in what disadvantaged students can achieve; - To raise the progress and attainment of PP students and others to narrow any gaps in future external outcomes.
-This is done through high quality classroom teaching, targeted academic support and wider strategies (as per EEF tiered model); - To address any current knowledge gaps both through classroom practice and also by using targeted support through the most appropriate strands of the National Tutoring Programme; - To provide additional pastoral support to our PP and other students where there is an identified need; - To increase attendance rates for PP students and identified others; - To increase the participation of students in extra curricular activities and therefore enhance their cultural capital; - To improve life choices and chances by raising aspirations and supporting next steps into education, training and employment.
+This is done through high quality classroom teaching, targeted academic support and wider strategies (as per EEF tiered model); - To address any current knowledge gaps both through classroom practice and also by using targeted support; - To provide additional pastoral support to our PP and other students where there is an identified need: - · To increase attendance rates for PP students; - To increase the participation of students in extracurricular activities and therefore enhance their cultural capital; - To improve life choices and chances by raising aspirations and supporting next steps into education, training and employment.